Marc-Falconer/flask-timezone-localiser/README.md

 By default this Flask runs on port *5001*.
 You can also mount the log directory to your filesystem.
 The log path in the container is '/app/logs'.\

-This repository is available as a docker container.
-[Download Docker Container](https://hub.docker.com/repository/docker/marcfalconer/flask-timezone-localiser/general).
+This repository is available as a docker image.
+[View on Docker Hub](https://hub.docker.com/repository/docker/marcfalconer/flask-timezone-localiser/general).

 ## Usage